Danny McNamee

 In 1997, his case was examined by Channel 4's Trial and Error programme.
-McNamee was later to be the first case referred to the Court of Appeal by the Criminal Cases Review Commission, and his conviction was overturned on 17 December 1998, because of other, much more prominent, fingerprints on the same circuits, belonging to known IRA bomb-maker Dessie Ellis (who received a ten-year sentence in Ireland for possession of explosives after the bombings, but before MacNamee's trial), which were not disclosed at McNamee's original trial.
-Despite quashing McNamee's conviction, the appeal judges stated, "The Crown makes a strong case that the appellant [McNamee] was guilty of a conspiracy to cause explosions."
+McNamee was later to be the first case referred to the Court of Appeal by the Criminal Cases Review Commission, and his conviction was overturned on 17 December 1998 after the discovery of forensic evidence which had not been made available to McNamee's defence at his trial.
+The court heard expert evidence showing that the "common characteristics" between the Hyde Park bomb and the components which McNamee's fingerprints were found on did not prove they were from the same device, undermining the prosecution's claim that he was "the maker of the Hyde Park bomb", and that the fingerprint from the Phillimore Gardens bomb could not be linked to a specific person.
+Additionally, McNamee's defence revealed that other, much more prominent, fingerprints had been found on the same circuits, belonging to known IRA bomb-maker Dessie Ellis (who received a ten-year sentence in Ireland for possession of explosives after the bombings, but before McNamee's trial).
+Despite quashing McNamee's conviction, the appeal judges stated that "The Crown makes a strong case that the appellant [McNamee] was guilty of a conspiracy to cause explosions."
 Supporters of the campaign to clear his name included the comedian Jeremy Hardy.

 In February 1999, McNamee read the IRA Roll of Honour at the Burns and Moley commemoration and the following month he sat with the Caraher family during the trial of Michael Caraher and other members of the Provisional IRA South Armagh Brigade sniper team.